ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 To create a firewall rule:

-1. In the top menu navigation, click on **Networking**.
+1. In the top menu navigation, click **Networking**.
-2. Click on **Edge Gateways** and select your virtual data center's Edge Gateway.
+2. Click **Edge Gateways** and select your VDC's Edge Gateway.
-3. In the left navigation under **Services**, click on **Firewall**.
+3. In the left navigation under **Services**, click **Firewall**.
-4. Click on **Edit Rules**.
+4. Click **Edit Rules**.
-5. Click on **New** on Top to create a new firewall rule above the `default_rule` (drop any).
+5. Click **New** on Top to create a new firewall rule above the `default_rule` (drop any).
 6. A new entry in the firewall rule list will be created.
 To complete the entry:
    1. **Name** – In this example, `dnat-to-jump` is used.
-   2. **Application** - Click on the pencil icon next to Applications and select `RDP` and `ICMP ALL` from the applications list.
+   2. **Application** - Click the pencil icon next to Applications and select `RDP` and `ICMP ALL` from the applications list.
 You can filter with a name.
-Click on **Save** when complete.
+Click **Save** when complete.
-   3. **Source** – Click on the pencil icon next to source and toggle the slider next to Any source to green (enabled).
-Click on **Keep** when complete.
+   3. **Source** – Click the pencil icon next to source and toggle the slider next to Any source to green (enabled).
+Click **Keep** when complete.
-   4. **Destination** – Click on the pencil icon next to destination and select IP Set `ipset-dnat-to-jump` (or Static Group if that would have been used).
-Click on **Keep** when complete.
+   4. **Destination** – Click the pencil icon next to destination and select IP Set `ipset-dnat-to-jump` (or Static Group if that would have been used).
+Click **Keep** when complete.
-7. Review the inputs and click on **Save** when complete.
+7. Review the inputs and click **Save** when complete.

 The new firewall rule will be created.
 This may take a few seconds to complete.
 Repeat the process for the other firewall rules, or more if needed in your solution.

-## Connect to the virtual machine using the web console
+## Connect to the VM using the web console
 {: #vmware-as-a-service-vdc-connect-to-vmconsole}
 {: step}

-Prior to logging in to the virtual machine for the first time you will need to get the provisioned password.
+Prior to logging in to the VM for the first time you will need to get the provisioned password.

 To get the password:

-1. Click on **Details** on the virtual machine.
+1. Click **Details** on the VM.
-2. Click on **Guest OS Customizations**.
+2. Click **Guest OS Customizations**.
-3. Click on **Edit**.
+3. Click **Edit**.
-4. The password auto generated during virtual machine provisioning will be listed under **Specify Password**.
+4. The password auto generated during VM provisioning will be listed under **Specify Password**.
 Copy this password to a safe space to be used upon initial login.
-Click on **Discard** when this password has been saved.
+Click **Discard** when this password has been saved.

-To connect to the virtual machine using the web console:
+To connect to the VM using the web console:
-1. Click on **Launch Web Console** to open a local console to the virtual machine.
+1. Click **Launch Web Console** to open a local console to the VM.
-2. Using the web console, log in to the virtual machine using root as the user ID and the password you captured from the previous step.
+2. Using the web console, log in to the VM using root as the user ID and the password you captured from the previous step.
 3. You should then be able to ping Internet resources such as `www.ibm.com`, showing that the networking is complete and working.

-## Connect to the virtual machines though the Internet and validate connectivity
+## Connect to the VMs though the Internet and validate connectivity
 {: #vmware-as-a-service-vdc-connect-to-vm}
 {: step}

-The final step is to connect to the virtual machine through the Internet to validate the deployment and its network connectivity.
+The final step is to connect to the VM through the Internet to validate the deployment and its network connectivity.

-To connect to the virtual machine through the Internet:
+To connect to the VM through the Internet:
 1. You should be able to ping the public IP address `public-ip-0` from your laptop or workstation, showing that the networking is complete and working.
 2. You should be able to use RDP to connect to your Jump Server using the public IP address `public-ip-0` and the username and password collected in the previous step.
 3. You can then disable the FW rule `dnat-to-jump` created in the previous step by editing the rule and its State by sliding the State to Disabled (gray).